5 Statistical inference

 Like causal inference, thinking about statistical inference generally involves quite abstract reasoning.
 Before getting into the statistics, it is helpful to imagine that the data we observe are generated by an underlying process (hence a data-generating process or DGP).
 A DGP will often look like a model, but in principle these are distinct ideas.
 The DGP is a feature of reality that we generally do not observe directly, while a model is a guess or useful simplification of a conjectured DGP that humans use to understand the DGP.

-In some settings we may believe that our model captures all the essential details of the DGP.
-While the results of a coin toss will depend on the rotational momentum imparted to the coin, the vertical velocity of the coin, imperfections on the coin’s surface, prevailing humidity, temperature, and wind velocity and so on, we may be happy in simply using a model in which coin tosses are independent, and equally likely to be one outcome as the other.
+In some settings, we may believe that our model captures all the essential details of the DGP.
+While the results of a coin toss will depend on the rotational momentum imparted to the coin, the vertical velocity of the coin, imperfections on the coin’s surface, prevailing humidity, temperature, wind velocity, and so on, we may be happy in simply using a model in which coin tosses are independent, and equally likely to be one outcome as the other.

-Part of the potential for confusion between these two ideas is that inevitably when discussing a DGP, we use a model, as we do here.
-Suppose that the height of adult individuals is drawn from a normal distribution with mean of \(\mu = 165\) centimetres and standard deviation of \(\sigma = 8\) centimetres.
+Part of the potential for confusion between these two ideas is that when discussing a DGP, we inevitably use a model, as we do here.
+Suppose that the height in centimetres of adult individuals is drawn from a normal distribution with mean of \(\mu = 165\) and standard deviation of \(\sigma = 8\).

 hgt_mean <- 165